 Meridith joined the team as a member of ASU’s Software Engineering Capstone program in 2021.
 Now a graduate with a BS in Software Engineering, she works as a RESTful API developer at a Seattle-based tech company.
 Meridith is constantly seeking new challenges and opportunities to grow as a developer, and she remains beyond thrilled to be part of a team as cool as SIMOC.

-Sheri Boonstra Sheri Klug Boonstra, Navigator and Inspiration Lead
+Sheri Boonstra Sheri Klug Boonstra, Navigator & Inspiration Lead

 Sheri Klug Boonstra has worked for over a decade as the Director of the Arizona State University Mars Education Program within the Mars Space Flight Facility, School of Earth and Space Exploration.
 She is the formal education lead for the Mars Public Engagement Team at NASA JPL.
 The ASU Mars Education Program leads the formal education outreach efforts to K-16 teachers and students for all NASA’s missions to Mars.
-Sheri has been involved with NASA from 1995-2011, serves as the Education and Public Outreach Lead for the ASU Lunar Reconnaissance Camera Program and the ASU NASA Astrobiology Institute Team, and serves on the NASA Headquarters Science Mission Directorate and Advisory Council for Space Center Houston.
+Sheri has been involved with NASA from 1995-2011, serving on the NASA Headquarters Science Mission Directorate and Advisory Council for Space Center Houston.

 ASU Computer Science Capstone, 2021-22